-Graduate Program in Industrial and Management Systems Engineering
+Graduate Programs in Industrial and Management Systems Engineering

 HOW TO APPLY

-To begin your application, complete this required “Personal Statement” form.
+To begin your application, you will need a personal statement, transcripts and 3 references.
+You may also need English language test scores.
+While the GRE is not required, you are welcome to submit your scores.
 Your personal statement is the most important part of your application.
-It lets us understand your motivation and expectations for graduate school.
-We want to make sure you are a good fit and will be successful in our graduate program.
+It let's us understand your motivation and expectations for graduate school.
+We want to make sure you will be successful in our graduate program.
 Here are some tips for writing a good personal statement.
-NEXT, complete and submit your application through the Graduate School website.
-Make sure to upload this form to your application.
+Next, complete and submit your application through the Graduate School website.

 Program Overview